Thoughts After Masters14 Sep 2021

 Waiting in anticipation of my flight from Philadelphia to California!

-I read an article last year about the final stage of the grieving process is looking for meaning in the face of hardships and tragedy.
+I read an article last year in the early days of COVID which said that the final stage of the grieving process is looking for meaning during times of hardships and tragedy.
 In a time when COVID has taken something from everyone, the only thing that one can gain is some of justification of all the struggles of a very different year.
 Personally, it has shown me what really matters and what things are worth worrying about.
-From as long as I can remember, I’ve been obsessively worried about things going wrong despite every indication that they weren’t.
+From as long as I can remember, I have been obsessively worried about things going wrong despite every indication that they weren’t.
 It wasn’t always a bad thing because the image of failure in my head pushed me to work harder.
 But when COVID became an emergency and the health of people I cared about became a primary issue, it made the problems I faced during my first semester seem a lot less significant.
 I still shudder when I think back to the long periods of isolation back in the summer of 2020.
 It was a rude awakening that I should have tried building a better social life before the pandemic, because there was no way to establish one with the pandemic raging.
 I was very fortunate that I had a very supportive friends circle that I could reach out to whenever I needed a pep talk during that time.

 I have started seeing changes in myself as well.
 On the positive side, I am much more ready to go out and interact with new people than I ever have been.
 In some ways, it’s just the phase I want going into a new city.
 On the other hand, the solitude I enjoyed so much in 2019 now makes me uncomfortable and it reminds me of the long periods of sitting alone in 2020.
 A side effect of this is that I don’t want to tinker or work on side projects as much.
 That was also the case during the two years of masters’ as well since my coursework more than whetted my appetite for wanting cool things to work on.